Schwarzbaer/untold/README.md

 * Consider i18n/l10n and templating
 * Turn test_story from story_writer.py into actual tests

+#### Language features
+* 'set' should take, exclusive-or to 'val', an 'expr' expression.
+* choice-f (once a choice is made, it gets stored)
+* 'in' operator
+* select, select-f: Select n elements (weighted?) from a list

 ##### Gameplay features
 * Rewind / Forward